cs573-21s/02-datavis-7ways/README.md

 To visualize the cars dataset, I used `loadTable()` to load csv file, used `map()` to map the “Weight” and “x”, MPG and “y”, “Weight” and circle size.
 I made use of `Eclipse()` to draw circles then fill each circle by determining the value of “Manufacturer”.

 In this progress, I couldn’t find API for constructing axis.
 Thus, I used `line()` to draw axis.
 In addition, in the beginning, I failed to map "MPG" to "y" because two data in the "MPG" attribute have NA values.
 To solve this problem, I declared a function to check the dataset in advance.
-As the type of data in P5.js is table, so I took some time to check the document and learned to manipulate table data.
+Since the data type returned by `loadTable()` is table object, I spend some time viewing the document and learned to manipulate data table object.

 P5.js is an interesting tool for data vis and It is easy to learn.
 Due to the characteristics of this library, I think it is more suitable to make some interesting animations.
-For example, I saw a very interesting snowflake animation on the official website. (https://p5js.org/examples/simulate-snowflakes.html)
+For example, I saw a very interesting snowflake animation on the official website(https://p5js.org/examples/simulate-snowflakes.html).

 ![P5](img/P5.png)